-Simple Healthy Chocolate Chip Muffins made with whole grain flour and dairy-free too.
-This recipe is great for kids!
+Healthy Chocolate Chip Muffins made with whole grain flour, sweetened with maple syrup and dairy-free too.
+Basically, lightened up bakery style muffins!

 A classic recipe with some healthier swaps – ingredients you likely already have in your pantry!

 - whole wheat pastry flour, or a mix of whole grain flours.

 - non-dairy milk, use something like oat milk or hemp milk to keep this recipe nut free.
 Or use almond milk, cashew milk or coconut milk.